kubevirt/kubevirt/docs/reviewer-guide.md

 The lowest **testing bar** to pass:
 * New code requires new unit tests.
-* New features at least on e2e test (only the core case must be tested)
+* New features at least one e2e test (only the core case must be tested)
 * Bug fixes might require an update to existing or the creation of new unit or e2e test